mobilesuitguy/mobilesuitguy.github.io/_posts/conventions/2016-05-30-Sakura---Con-Day-2.md

 <img src="/images/SC2016D2-01.jpg" alt="Lalakoai and Me!"><br/>
 <span>Picture by <a href="https://twitter.com/aikowiththeflow">Lalakoai</a></span>

-<p>I didn't really have much planned for the early morning on that day so for the most part I walked around the exhibitor's hall and chatted with some fellow booths.</p>
+<p>Didn't really have much planned for the early morning on that day so for the most part I walked around the exhibitor's hall and chatted with some fellow booths.</p>

 <img src="/images/SC2016D2-12.jpg" alt="SAO Autograph Signing"><br/>
 <span>Picture by <a href="http://www.acparadise.com/loves/everon">Everon</a></span>